jzohrab/practicing-guitar/docs/part-1-on-technique/the-nervous-system.rst

 For improvement to happen, your practice sessions need to send a clear message to your nervous system about what you're trying to accomplish.
 You can clearly say, "I want to do this," and can also try to mimic the motions used by other players, but then your subconscioun and reflexes take over.
 You must sit back and carefully observe what's happening, listening to the quality of the tone you're getting, and observing any accumulated physical tension or stiffness which might indicate a problem, consciously making mindful adjustments if necessary.
 The conscious mind can also help push you along -- "faster, faster, easier, easier."

-Once that clear message has been given to the subconscious mind and nervous system, effectively your practice of that particular skill or passage is done!
-Your nervous system takes time to sythesize all of the information given to it, and to adapt to the new stresses by forming or strengthening nerve pathways and connections in the brain.
-That synthesis happens during rest, and not during practicing.
-A good night's sleep is often the best, but you may even find that you can practice something hard for 5 to 10 minutes, take several hours' break, and then come back to it.

 .. _excitation_and_inhibition:

 Excitation and inhibition